The Public Affairs Program provides students with knowledge and skills in the areas of:

 Students train for leadership positions in state, local, and national governments as well as for careers in non-profit organizations.

 The core curriculum consists of seminars in policy analysis, public administration, budgeting and finance, leadership and ethics, research methods, and data analysis.
-Courses in accounting, economics, management, urban planning, and public works engineering are recommended electives.
+Students are strongly encouraged to use their electives to pursue a specialization in related areas including public health, non-profit organizations, women’s studies, entrepreneurship, or urban planning.

 The Public Affairs specialization requires 39 hours of course work plus the satisfactory completion of a 3-credit supervised internship in a public or non-profit organization.